electronic-structure/SIRIUS/README.md

 ## Introduction
 SIRIUS is a domain specific library for electronic structure calculations.
-It implements pseudopotential plane wave (PP-PW) and full potential linearized augmented plane wave (FP-LAPW) methods and designed to work with popular community codes such as Exciting, Elk and Quantum ESPRESSO.
+It implements pseudopotential plane wave (PP-PW) and full potential linearized augmented plane wave (FP-LAPW) methods and is designed for GPU acceleration of popular community codes such as Exciting, Elk and Quantum ESPRESSO.
 SIRIUS is written in C++11 with MPI, OpenMP and CUDA/ROCm programming models.

 ## Installation
 SIRIUS has a hard dependency on the following libraries: MPI, BLAS, LAPACK, [GSL](https://www.gnu.org/software/gsl/), [LibXC](https://www.tddft.org/programs/libxc/), [HDF5](https://www.hdfgroup.org/solutions/hdf5/), [spglib](https://atztogo.github.io/spglib/) and [SpFFT](https://github.com/eth-cscs/SpFFT).
 They must be available on your platfrom.
-Optionally, there is a dependency on ScaLAPACK, ELPA, MAGMA and CUDA/ROCm.
+Optionally, there is a dependency on ScaLAPACK, [ELPA](https://elpa.mpcdf.mpg.de/software), [MAGMA](https://icl.cs.utk.edu/magma/) and CUDA/ROCm.
 We use CMake as a building tool.
 If the libraries are installed in a standard location, cmake can find them automatically.
 Otherwise you need to provide a specific path of each library to cmake.
 We use Docker to create a reproducible work environment for the examples below.

 ### Minimal installation
 Suppose we have a minimal Linux installation described the following Dockerfile: